 Growing up I was always interested in people and personal development.
 When I was old enough to get a job I excelled in entry-level fields revolving around customer service.

 I became interested in the way people think and the reasons behind why they do what they do.
 I always wanted to be a helping vessel to someone in a way that I did not have growing up.

-After much prayer, my interests led me to switch my major to social work.
+After much prayer, while I was in college, my interests led me to switch my major to social work.

 I found the missing key to what I was looking for.

 Try this exercise that only takes five minutes:

 - Step 1: Make a list of your aptitudes (your natural talents and things you are good at.

 - Step 2: Make a list of your specialized knowledge (training, expertise.
 Things you know about or how to do).

 - Step 3: Make a list of your core philosophies (what do you believe, your worldviews, beliefs about money and love)

 Check out this video by Eric Coplen Who goes into detail about this process